 Happily, in neither case were the injuries fatal and with the rude chivalry of the Borders, Haig himself undertook the surgery of his two prostrate opponents, and afterwards to send them both home to Mertoun "carried in blankets".

-The dispute with regard to the Loch, which we now know as Bemersyde Moss was not finally disposed of till near the end of the century.
+The dispute with regard to the Loch, which we now know as Bemersyde Moss was not finally disposed of until near the end of the century.